 - Funding levels for Iowa K-12 school districts depend principally on two factors: first, changes in enrollment and second, changes in per pupil district cost.
 Per pupil district cost is an amount annually set by state government.
 This amount has historically been determined by applying a percentage increase to the prior year's amount.
-The percentage increase was 1.11% for FY18, 2.25% for FY17 and 1.25% for FY16.
+The percentage increase was 1% for FY19, 1.11% for FY18, 2.25% for FY17 and 1.25% for FY16.
 This percentage amount has a substantial impact on district-funding levels.
-At this time the legislature has yet to set the funding percentage change for FY19 which makes it difficult to make long-term budget plans. - The certified enrollment count taken in September of 2017 was 581.2 which was an increase of 7 students from the prior year's count.
-Since the 1998-1999 fiscal year (the highest enrollment year in recent history), Bellevue has lost a total of 140 students on its certified count.
+At this time the legislature has yet to set the funding percentage change for FY20 which makes it difficult to make long-term budget plans. - The certified enrollment count taken in September of 2018 was 595.3 which was an increase of 14 students from the prior year's count.
+Since the 1998-1999 fiscal year (the highest enrollment year in recent history), Bellevue has lost a total of 126 students on its certified count.
 Future enrollment stability is a critical element in maintaining a sound financial foundation. - The Board's goal is to maintain a 10-15% solvency ratio in the General Fund.
 The solvency ratio measures the amount of readily available unspent resources relative to the district's total general fund revenue.
 The District has met or exceeded that goal in the last several years.
-FY17 ending solvency ratio was 17%. - Bellevue, along with Maquoketa, entered into a whole-grade sharing agreement with Andrew CSD for the 2011-2012 school year for grades 9-12.
+FY18 ending solvency ratio was 15.8%. - Bellevue, along with Maquoketa, entered into a whole-grade sharing agreement with Andrew CSD for the 2011-2012 school year for grades 9-12.
 This sharing agreement has been renewed through the 2019-2020 school year.
-In FY18 Bellevue gained a total of 23 students (an increase of 3 students from the prior year) from Andrew.
-Bellevue receives 92% of the State District Cost per pupil for each of those students for FY18.
+In FY19 Bellevue gained a total of 25 students (an increase of 2 students from the prior year) from Andrew.
+Bellevue receives 92% of the State District Cost per pupil for each of those students for FY19.

 - In 2017 the State legislature significantly changed the rules involving collective bargaining as a way to help districts budget more effectively.
 The results of this change are yet to be determined as Bellevue has a 2-year commitment with the teachers union under the old bargaining rules.
-The master contract calls for a 2% total package (salaries and benefits) increase for FY19. - The District implemented a flexible benefits plan for employees in the 2017-2018 school year as an additional benefit to employees but also as an added benefit to save on employer FICA/Medicare taxes. - District employees are covered by the Iowa Public Employees Retirement System (IPERS).
-The IPERS rate is scheduled to increase by 0.85% on 7/1/18.
-The employer's share will increase by 0.51% to 9.44% of total eligible wages and the employee's share will increase by 0.34% to 6.29% of total eligible wages. - The state requires public schools to bus nonpublic students in their district, but has failed to allocate enough money since 2001-2002 to cover the entire cost of nonpublic transportation.
+The District will be bargaining under the new rules for FY20. - The state requires public schools to bus nonpublic students in their district, but has failed to allocate enough money since 2001-2002 to cover the entire cost of nonpublic transportation.
 Unless legislation increases the nonpublic allotment in the future, the shortages will continue.
-Over the last 20 years, the District has been shorted over \$189,000 in nonpublic transportation reimbursements.
+Over the last 20 years, the District has been shorted over \$208,000 in nonpublic transportation reimbursements.
 The district has no other options to recoup those dollars. - The state of the economy impacts Iowa general fund revenues.
 These revenues ultimately support state school aid.
-Recently, the Iowa Revenue Estimating Committee (REC) has lowered projected state revenues for the 2017-2018 fiscal year.
-This has brought concern to the legislature about the State's ability to meet the current year budget expenditures.
-How that concern will be reflected in school funding is yet to be determined.
+Recently, the Iowa Revenue Estimating Committee (REC) has projected a small increase in state revenues for the 2018-2019 fiscal year.
+How that will be reflected in school funding is yet to be determined.